 Since 1997, he has been intimately involved with resident training at Capital Health.
 He has received the "Best Clinical Attending" 10 times in his time with the Residency Program.
 Dr. Zubair is a member of the Clinical Competency Committee.
 He is actively involved with resident scholarly activities and has served as a judge for several years for Residents Research Day at Capital Health.

 Internist with Capital Health Medical Group, Core Faculty of Internal Medicine Residency Program

 Dr. Sordo graduated with a Gold Diploma from The Higher Institute of Medical Science of Havana, Cuba.
-She completed her internal medicine training at Capital Health and worked as a 4th year Chief Resident.
+She completed her internal medicine training at Capital Health and worked as a fourth-year chief resident.
 She is the recipient of multiple awards from attending physicians and nursing during her training at Capital Health, recognizing her as a "Superior Medical Resident."
 Additionally, her research presentation was recognized by the program and received an award.
 She also received an award for her "High Academic Attainment and Qualities that Characterize the Fine Physician."

 She practices primary care medicine with Capital Health and is actively involved with resident education and training.
 Dr. Sordo has been a faculty member of the Internal Medicine Residency program since 2001.
 Her areas of interest are preventive medicine and wellness, obesity and other metabolic disorders, and women’s health.

 Bushra Saleem, MD